 Microsoft Defender Antivirus Early Launch Antimalware (ELAM) driver is enabled

 If you're running Microsoft Defender Antivirus as the primary antimalware product on your devices, the Defender for Endpoint agent will successfully onboard.

-If you're running a third-party antimalware client and use Mobile Device Management solutions or Microsoft Endpoint Manager (current branch), you'll need to ensure the Microsoft Defender Antivirus ELAM driver is enabled.
+If you're running a third-party antimalware client and use Mobile Device Management solutions or Microsoft Configuration Manager (current branch), you'll need to ensure the Microsoft Defender Antivirus ELAM driver is enabled.
 For more information, see Ensure that Microsoft Defender Antivirus is not disabled by policy.